neerajsingh0101/blog/about.md

 [admin_data](http://github.com/neerajdotname/admin_data) is a Rails engine to quickly browse, search and manage database using web.
 Live demo is available [here](http://admin-data-test.heroku.com/admin_data).

-In some cases confirmation dialog box makes more sense if they are inline. [iconfirm](http://github.com/neerajdotname/iconfirm) is an inline confirmation plugin poweredy by jQuery.
+Inline confirmation makes more sense in many cases. [iconfirm](http://github.com/neerajdotname/iconfirm) is an inline confirmation plugin poweredy by jQuery.
 [Live demo]( http://neerajdotname.github.com/iconfirm) is available .

 I love hoptoad.
 I was working on a Goverment project where the application did not have access to hoptoad.
 Since I was already used to hoptoad API, I developed [exception2db](http://github.com/neerajdotname/exception2db) which uses hoptoad API except that exception information is sent to a local database and not to hoptoad service.
 Developers continue to use hoptoad API without caring about where the exception info is stored.